Another pop quiz!

 lesson, so why not include it, instead of subjecting students to drawn

-Think Roman numerals are too obvious to be taught?
-Even the NFL can’t rely on the public’s ability to read XLVII:
+Think Roman numerals are too obvious?
+Even the NFL lacks confidence in the public’s ability to read XLVII:

 think of other reasons to understand Roman numerals other than being

 able to count?
 What about tracing the history and sequence of the